fabric8io/fabric8/docs/javaLibraries.md

 ### Git Repos

-* [gitrepo-api](https://github.com/fabric8io/fabric8/blob/master/components/gitrepo-etcd/) provides a Java API for working with git repositories such as  <a href="http://gogs.io/">gogs</a> or <a href="http://github.com/">github</a>
+* [gitrepo-api](https://github.com/fabric8io/fabric8/blob/master/components/gitrepo-api/) provides a Java API for working with git repositories such as  <a href="http://gogs.io/">gogs</a> or <a href="http://github.com/">github</a>

-### ActiveMQ
+### Hubot

-* [mq-client](https://github.com/fabric8io/fabric8/tree/master/components/mq/mq-client) provides the the **io.fabric8.mq.core.MQConnectionFactory** class which implements the JMS ConnectionFactory to connect to ActiveMQ using the [Kubernetes Service](http://fabric8.io/guide/services.html) discovery mechanism which requires no user configuration (other than a single environment variable if you wish to switch to a non default service implementation)

-* [camel-amq](https://github.com/fabric8io/fabric8/tree/master/components/mq/camel-amq) provides the [Camel](http://camel.apache.org/) **amq:** component which uses the [Kubernetes Service](http://fabric8.io/guide/services.html) discovery mechanism to discover and connect to the ActiveMQ brokers so that no configuration is required (other than a single environment variable if you wish to switch to a non default service implementation)
+* [hubot-api](https://github.com/fabric8io/fabric8/blob/master/components/hubot-api/) provides a Java API for working with the <a href="http://hubot.github.com/">Hubot chat bot</a> for sending notifications to chat services like Lets Chat, IRC, Slack, HipChat and Campfire